Kokari-Sharshari: Tactico-geographical potential

 Tactico-geographical advantages are due to the proximity of the border of a foreign state - not a controlled territory, with which military, political, food aid and the replenishment of the Kokari units by live force were continuously provided.

 The maximum territorial proximity of military training camps for the training of military specialists in adjacent Iran to the "Kokari-Sharshari", a unified system of underground communications, provided systematic strengthening of the "Kokari" garrison by fresh forces and means, including special military training and motivated by radical Islamic ideology by the Mujahideen and numerous foreign mercenaries of a number of Islamic states.

-Groups of afghan mujahideen, Arab and Iranian mercenaries trained in military training camps located in Iran were freely transported across the border Gerirud River from the Iranian border posts Nallupain (elevation 710), Mellu-Pain and other frontier posts to the arsenal base "Kokari".
-Often, from the territory of Iran, the fire from various weapons was adjusted for the positions of troops approaching the fortified troops.